fortana-co/youtube-multi-dl/README.md

 ### Required Arguments
-- `url`: URL or ID of YouTube playlist or video with chapters, or list of single-video URLs
+- `url`: URL or ID of YouTube playlist or video with chapters, or list of single-song URLs
 - `-a` ARTIST, `--artist` ARTIST